mas-bandwidth/yojimbo/BUILDING.md

     premake5 soak

+Or, in Visual Studio, build and run the "soak" project.

 This soak program looks forever sending messages and reliable blocks over very bad network conditions.

 The soak test is self validating.
-As long as it keeps receiving messages it's working.
+As long as it's receiving messages it's working.
 CTRL-C to stop.

 ## Profiling